yO0shi/space-learning-webpage/README.md

         - It looks like a real calculator
     - [] Modal Window
       - acc ChatGPT, it's satisfactory if:
+        - It aligns the item center
+        - It has half-transparent overlay background
+        - It designs close button
+        - It feels like floating in the shadow
     - [] Humburger Menu
     - [] Memory Matching Card game
     - [] Five star ratinng UI